hyxu2006/hyxu2006.github.io/_pages/about.md

 Welcome to [Hongyu Xu](https://hyxu2006.github.io)'s Homepage!

-I am a final year Ph.D. candidate in the [Department of Electrical and Computer Engineering](http://www.ece.umd.edu/) at University of Maryland, College Park.
-My research advisor is [Prof. Rama Chellappa](http://legacydirs.umiacs.umd.edu/~rama/).
-I am also affiliated with the [University of Maryland Institute for Advanced Computer Studies (UMIACS)](http://www.umiacs.umd.edu/).

-I have worked on several topics such as deep learning for generic object detection, image/video face recognition/verification, domain adaptation, dictionary learning and sparse representation.
-My research interests include pattern recognition, deep learning, computer vision and machine learning.
+I obtained my Ph.D. from University of Maryland, College Park and was advised by [Prof. Rama Chellappa](http://legacydirs.umiacs.umd.edu/~rama/).
+Over my Ph.D. years, I have worked on a variety of topics such as deep learning for generic object detection, image/video face recognition/verification, domain adaptation, dictionary learning and sparse representation.
 I have done one internship at [PARC-Xerox (Palo Alto Research Center)](https://www.parc.com/) and two at [Snap Research](https://www.snap.com/en-US/).
-I received my M.S. degree along the way from University of Maryland in 2016 and B.S. degree in Electrical Engineering and Information Science from [University of Science and Technology of China](http://en.ustc.edu.cn/) in 2012.
+I received my M.S. degree along the way from University of Maryland in 2017 and B.S. degree in Electrical Engineering and Information Science from [University of Science and Technology of China](http://en.ustc.edu.cn/) in 2012.

 <p align="center">
   <img src="https://hyxu2006.github.io/files/hongyuxu_img.jpg?raw=true" alt="Photo" style="width: 750px;"/>